William Howard Stovall: Biography

 William Howard Stovall was born on his family's cotton plantation in Stovall, Mississippi on 18 February 1895.
-He was the son of Civil War Confederate colonel William Howard Stovall.
+He was the son of Colonel William Howard Stovall, who had fought for the Confederacy in the American Civil War.
 He graduated from Lawrenceville School in 1913, then attended Yale and graduated in 1916.

 He reported to the 13th Aero Squadron in July 1918.
 On 1 August, in company with Charles Biddle and two other American pilots, he shot down two German Albatros D.V fighters over Viéville-en-Haye.
 Then, from 15 September to 23 October 1918, he downed four of the new Fokker D.VII fighters.
 He was awarded the Distinguished Service Cross.

 He returned to the plantation after the war.
-During World War II, he served once again, joining the U.S. Army Air Forces as a major on 12 December 1941.
-After helping bring over the first 180 airplanes for the 8th AAF, 1st FG, 97th BG, 60th TCG in the BOLERO Movement, he became the Deputy Chief of Staff for Personnel, A-1, for the Eighth Air Force in Britain under a World War I comrade, Brigadier General Frank O'Driscoll Hunter; the two of them worked for another World War I companion, General Carl Spaatz, who had flown in the 13th PS (WWI),and Stovall became DC/S for the USSTAFE under Spaatz.
-Stovall's son, William Howard Stovall, also served in the Army Air Forces in the 56th FG/62nd FS; he saw his father in England during Christmas 1944 before the younger Stovall was killed in action on 12/31/1944 while engaging seven enemy aircraft over Burgsteinfurt in northern Germany.
-He had to bail out of his battle damaged plane after a 50-mile running combat and he was too low and his chute did not deploy all the way.
+During World War II, he served once again, joining the U.S. Army Air Forces as a Major on 12 December 1941.
+After helping bring over the first 180 airplanes for the 8th AAF, 1st FG, 97th BG, 60th TCG in the BOLERO Movement, he became the Deputy Chief of Staff for Personnel, A-1, for the Eighth Air Force in Britain under a World War I comrade, Brigadier General Frank O'Driscoll Hunter; the two of them worked for another World War I companion, General Carl Spaatz, who had flown in the 13th PS (WWI), and Stovall became DC/S for the USSTAFE under Spaatz.
+Stovall's son, William Howard Stovall, also served in the Army Air Forces in the 56th FG/62nd FS; he saw his father in England during Christmas 1944 before the younger Stovall was killed in action on 31 December 1944 while engaging seven enemy aircraft over Burgsteinfurt in northern Germany.
+He had to bail out of his battle damaged plane after a 50-mile running combat and he was too low and his parachute did not deploy all the way.
 He downed two of the seven in combat.
 Colonel Stovall met the pilot who thought he had accidentally killed his son.
 Colonel Stovall proved otherwise when he developed gun camera film that showed the pilot had not fired long enough and that the deflection angle of his guns were not anywhere near his son's plane.